getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 ![ConnectionTimeoutType]({% asset guides/grouping-and-fingerprints/connection-timeout-type.png @path %})

-Or you can do it based on the **message** as in any value after the word 'host':
+Or you can do it based on the **message** as in any value after the word host:

 ![ConnectionTimeoutMessage]({% asset guides/grouping-and-fingerprints/connection-timeout-message.png @path %})